 Completion of evaluations is an important responsibility as it provides important feedback about what is working and what needs to be changed both in courses and faculty performance.
 Professional behavior includes the timely completion of evaluations.

-- 20% of your grade comes from your professionalism score (completing all requirements on time).
+- 10% of your grade comes from your professionalism score (completing all requirements on time and professional conduct).
 You must have a passing grade on professionalism to pass the rotation.

 - 5% of your grade comes from your self-directed learning project (EBM project).

 - Professional behavior while working clinically (showing up on time, properly dressed, appropriate behavior), and

 - Professional behavior as a student (completing requirements on time, showing up to required activities).

 On this rotation, you function like a sub-intern.
 In this role you’ll need to be sure to call all necessary consultants, speak with family and call report to admitting teams on any patients you have stay in the hospital.